zitadel/zitadel/guides/quickstart.md

 ## Prerequisites

-The only prerequisite you need to have installed is docker.
+The only prerequisite you need fullfill, is that you need to have docker installed with support for compose and buildkit.
 The resource limit must at least be:

 * CPU's: 2
 * Memory: 4Gb